-Unit Topics No. of Lectures CO No. Sports: Its relation to anthropology.
-Lectures No. - History and development of sports anthropology.
-Its relevance • to Indian context.
-Traditional sports and games in India. • Energy and sports activity: introduction, concept, interaction of energy systems. • Fuel for sports: introduction, different food stuffs and their involvement during exercise • Effect of intensity and duration of exercise on fuel consumption.
-II Cardio-vascular fitness.
+Unit Topics No. of CO No. Lectures No. 1 Sports: Its relation to anthropology.
+History and development of another arthropology.
+Its relations.
+1 History and development of sports anthropology.
+Its relevance to Indian context.
+Traditional sports and games in India.
+Energy and sports activity: introduction, concept, interaction of energy systems. • Fuel for sports: introduction, different food stuffs and their involvement during exercise • Effect of intensity and duration of exercise on fuel consumption.
+II • Cardio-vascular fitness.
 II Physical work capacity and sports performance. • Introduction to Kin-anthropometry, body proportionality and the age changes.
 Body proportionality in relation to sports.
-However, the state of the state o Human physique and body composition and its role in sports participation and excellence.
-Different methods for studying human physique and assessment of body composition for both sexes.
+Human physique and body composition and its role in sports participation and excellence.Different methods for studying human physique and assessment Different methods for studying human physique and assessment of body composition for both sexes.
 5+1 III Biological measures of maturity (skeletal, dental and sexual) 311 III and its role in sports performance. • Racial variations in physical structure and participation in sports.
-Race and sports performance. • Sports talent selection in young children on the basis of structural, functional and endurance characteristics. • .
+Race and sports performance. • Sports talent selection in young children on the basis of structural, functional and endurance characteristics.
 Ethnicity, race, sports and political policies interference IV • Genetic constitution, physical fitness and sports performance.
-IV Drug uses in sports. • Habitual physical activity, tribal subsistence activities related to game.
+IV • Drug uses in sports.
+Habitual physical activity, tribal subsistence activities related to game.
 Sports and games for handicapped children and adults.
-Gender specific sports and games
+Gender specific sports and games Condot specific sports and games